What is the difference between lossy and lossless compression?

 LZ77 compression is a lossless image compression meaning it maintains raster values during compression.

-It was introduced by Abraham Lempel and Jacob Ziv in 1977 and is still used today.
+Abraham Lempel and Jacob Ziv introduced this format in 1977 and we still use it today.
 Combining the first letter from both last names (LZ) and the year it was invented (1977), this is how the acronym (LZ77) was created.